Considering joint replacement surgery? We know it may seem overwhelming. That's why at Astria Health, we've designed our program to put you at ease.

 Finally, you'll spend a few days recovering in your own private room—and your own comfy clothes—on our dedicated orthopedic wellness floor.
 Everyone's a little different, but on the first day, your physical and occupational therapist will work to get you up and moving.
 The next day, you'll bond with your floormates during group therapy, and enjoy a special lunch with your coach (usually a spouse or friend who lends additional support).
 The day you leave, we'll answer any last-minute questions—and send you home ready to rediscover the life you love.

 Joint Replacement Jitters

-If hip or knee pain is keeping you from enjoying life like you used to, a joint replacement procedure at Astria Regional Medical Center may be just what you need.
+If hip or knee pain is keeping you from enjoying life like you used to, a joint replacement procedure may be just what you need.
 Unfortunately, many people put off this potentially life-changing surgery because of common but outdated concerns.
 Read on to put a few of those fears to rest.

 Fact: While joint replacement is still major surgery with some discomfort immediately after the procedure, having a joint replaced is no longer the daunting experience it once was.

 In the past, joint replacement surgery typically involved a large incision to reach the damaged or diseased joint.
 Today, advances in surgical techniques allow surgeons to perform the procedure through smaller incisions and with minimal disruption to surrounding tissues—often resulting in faster recovery.

 Fact: While not a quick fix, joint replacement surgery does not involve weeks or months of bed rest.
 In fact, the rehabilitation team at Astria Regional Medical Center helps get patients up and moving soon after the procedure, often the same day.